torch-core/tep-vault-standard/TEPs-Vault.md

 - **`Asset`**: Represents various asset types (TON, Jetton, Extra Currency) using a compact encoding scheme for unified handling.

   **Format**
-  Each asset is encoded using a 4-bit prefix, read via `preloadUint(4)`, followed by type-specific data:
+  Each asset is encoded using a 4-bit prefix, followed by type-specific data:

   | Prefix (bin) | Type                  | Additional Data                     |
   |--------------|-----------------------|-------------------------------------|